 1. There’s a reason everyone is always catching up with one another.

-Many, many episodes of Seinfeld are predicated on George, Kramer, and Elaine popping into Jerry's apartment to update everyone else on who they’re dating, how their job is working out, or why everyone needs to mind the Soup Nazi.
+Many, many episodes of Seinfeld are predicated on George (Jason Alexander), Kramer (Michael Richards), and Elaine (Julia Louis-Dreyfus) popping into Jerry's apartment to update everyone else on who they’re dating, how their jobs are working out, or why everyone needs to mind the Soup Nazi.
 These constant exposition dumps might be due to the idea that Jerry is constantly on tour doing stand-up and is out of town for weeks at a time.
 By the time he returns, the group has plenty of catching up to do.

-3. George’s brother committed suicide.
-Because of George.
+3. George’s brother died by suicide, because of George.

 4. Kramer is a drug dealer.

 Kramer’s lack of any obvious source of income will always be puzzling to viewers.
-According to Redditor IMTHEWIZZ, his lifestyle may be the result of illegal narcotics dealing.
-Drug usage would explain his frequently erratic behavior and his seemingly insatiable appetite, which sees him constantly bursting through the door to raid Jerry’s refrigerator.
+According to one Redditor, his lifestyle may be the result of illegal narcotics dealing.
+Drug usage would explain his frequently unexplainable behavior and his seemingly insatiable appetite, which sees him constantly bursting through the door to raid Jerry’s refrigerator.

 5. The gang has the dynamics of grown-up Peanuts characters.

-While not necessarily a plausible continuity theory, there is an argument that the four main Seinfeld characters could be inhabiting some of the dynamics of another group—the Peanuts gang of Charles Schulz comic strip fame.
+While not necessarily a plausible continuity theory, there is an argument that the four main Seinfeld characters could be inhabiting some of the dynamics of another group—the Peanuts gang of Charles Schulz's comic strip.
 Redditor aehutton framed George as Charlie Brown, with his extreme neuroses and pessimism.
 Elaine is Lucy, taunting George.
 Jerry is Linus, clinging to childhood objects (cereal and Superman instead of a blanket).
 Kramer is alternately Pigpen or Snoopy, mellow and seemingly carefree.
-This also dovetails with a theory that Kramer is actually a dog prone to spastic movements and uninhibited emotions, and explains why he crashes into Jerry’s apartment with the enthusiasm of a canine.
+This also dovetails with a theory that Kramer is actually a dog prone to erratic movements and uninhibited emotions, and explains why he crashes into Jerry’s apartment with the enthusiasm of a canine.